Kellogg's: Voter ID laws

 Kellogg's has donated to notable groups opposing voter-ID laws, such as the Applied Research Center (now RaceForward).
-The company also decided to remove their advertisements from the Breitbart News website.
+The company also decided to remove its advertisements from the Breitbart News website.
 Breitbart News in turn called for a boycott of Kellogg's products.

 Education grant

-In January 2012, Kellogg's gave the Calhoun School a $250,000 grant for a "three-part youth-based project on issues of white privilege and institutionalized racism".
+In January 2012, Kellogg's gave the Calhoun School in New York a $250,000 grant for a "three-part youth-based project on issues of white privilege and institutionalized racism".

 Operations

 The Trafford Park factory in Greater Manchester, England—Kellogg's European base since 1938.
 The factory produces more Corn Flakes than any other Kellogg's factory in the world.